onlyoneknife/cubesat/README.md

-# AlbertaSat - Athena CubeSat OBC #
+# AlbertaSat - Open  #

-This repository contains (or will contain) source code and relevant content for Athena - an open source on-board computer for Cube Satellites developed at the University of Alberta
+This repository contains (or will contain) source code and relevant content for the Open CubeSat Platform (OCP) - an open source platform for Cube Satellites developed at the University of Alberta

 ## LISCENCE INFORMATION ##

-Copyright (C) 2015  Brandon Borden, Stefan Damkjar, Taeho Kang, and Peng Zhang
+Copyright (C) 2015  University of Alberta

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 The full text is available here: [http://www.gnu.org/licenses/gpl-2.0.html]